aiidateam/aiida-core/docs/source/state/calculation_state.rst

 AiiDA calculations can be of two kinds:

-* :py:class:`CalcJobNode <aiida.orm.node.process.calculation.calcjob.CalcJobNode>`: those who need to be run on a scheduler
+* :py:class:`CalcJobNode <aiida.orm.nodes.process.calculation.calcjob.CalcJobNode>`: those who need to be run on a scheduler

-* :py:class:`CalcFunctionNode <aiida.orm.node.process.calculation.calcfunction.CalcFunctionNode>`: rapid executions that are executed by the daemon itself, on your local machine.
+* :py:class:`CalcFunctionNode <aiida.orm.nodes.process.calculation.calcfunction.CalcFunctionNode>`: rapid executions that are executed by the daemon itself, on your local machine.

 In the following, we will refer to the CalcJobNodes as a Calculation for the sake of simplicity, unless we explicitly say otherwise.
 In the same way, the command ``verdi calculation`` refers to CalcJobNodes.